How It Works

 • lib.rs: extension module entry point

-• python_api.rs: exposes Rust functionality as Python classes and functions
+• bindings/loop_api.rs: exposes Rust functionality as Python classes and functions

 • context.rs: running-loop and context management helpers